cmakoumbou/documentcloudstorage/README.rdoc

-# TMS: Task Message Service
+# Document Storage App

-A web application to send tasks as messages.
+A web application to store documents in the cloud.